marcvs/aarc_scim_profile/README.md

 It might make sense to explicityly name the OIDC claim names.
 Currently those are specified in the values of the `name` attributes.

+One next step is to add example output.